Table of Contents

 Before we look at the logistics of testing, it is helpful to understand what we are actually measuring.
 The thyroid gland produces hormones that control the speed at which your body functions (your metabolism).

-The thyroid primarily produces T4 (thyroxine), which is a largely inactive storage hormone.
-The body must then convert this into T3 (triiodothyronine), the active hormone that your cells actually use for energy.
+- Free T3 (Triiodothyronine): The active hormone used by your cells.
 You can read more about measuring active hormone with a dedicated Free T3 test.

 At Blue Horizon, we believe in looking at the "bigger picture."
 While a standard NHS screen often only looks at TSH, a comprehensive home test can measure TSH, Free T4, and Free T3.
 This gives a clearer view of not just what the brain is asking for, but what the thyroid is actually producing and how much active hormone is available for your body to use.